toshirot/libra-auth/README.md

 <h2>What we are going to make</h2>

 Make this.
-Client and server authentication work sample for ticket application using libra-auth method.
+Client and server authentication work sample for ticket application using the libra-auth method.

 <a href="https://kabuda.net/test/libra/libra-auth/doc/libra-auth-en.html"><img src=https://kabuda.net/test/libra/libra-auth/img/libra-auth.png></a>